Best Amazon Black Friday 2024 deals, from Fire TV sticks to Echo Dots

 Gtech AirRam MK2 lightweight cordless vacuum cleaner: Was £229.99, now £127.23, Amazon.co.uk

 When home tester Sarah reviewed the Gtech AirRam, she praised its high-powered technology – noting that it’s “really powerful – not leaving anything behind as we picked up food, dirt and even cat hair from the floor.”
-Thanks to this impressive Black Friday deal, the cordless vacuum (which is suitable for use on carpets, hard floors and pet hair) has 45 per cent off.
+Thanks to this impressive Cyber Monday deal, the cordless vacuum (which is suitable for use on carpets, hard floors and pet hair) has 45 per cent off.

 Best tech deals